 Unemployment compensation (UC) benefits have been fully subject to the federal income tax since the passage of the Tax Reform Act of 1986 (P.L.
 99-514).
+Under tax law, unemployment compensation is a broad category that includes regular state UC benefits, extended benefits (EB), trade adjustment assistance benefits, disaster unemployment assistance, and railroad unemployment benefits.
+The temporary Emergency Unemployment Compensation (EUC08) benefit is also included within this category.

 Individuals who receive UC benefits during a year may elect to have the federal (and in some cases state) income tax withheld from their benefits.
-H.R.
-6844 would provide a two-year suspension of the taxation of UC benefits.
+The American Recovery and Reinvestment Act of 2009 (P.L.
+111-5 §1007) included a temporary exclusion on the first \$2,400 of UC benefits for the purposes of the federal income tax.
+This exclusion existed only in 2009.
+The Joint Committee on Taxation estimated this would reduce federal receipts by approximately \$4.7 billion.

+There is no current exclusion on UC benefits for the purposes of federal income tax.

-This report1 provides an overview of the taxation of UC benefits and legislation related to taxing UC benefits.
+This report provides an overview of the taxation of UC benefits and legislation related to taxing UC benefits.
 This report will be updated as legislative activity warrants.